sina96/ytunes-go-tui/CONTRIBUTING.md

 - Reference the issue it addresses, if any.
 - Keep it small where possible — easier to review, easier to revert if something's wrong.
+- Add a one-liner to `CHANGELOG.md` under the current version, tagged with your PR number (e.g. `- Fix theme picker crash on empty list (#42)`) — this is how the changelog stays a trustworthy record of what shipped and where to find the discussion behind it.